On squarefree powers of simplicial trees: Regularity of -path ideals of path graphs

 \section{Regularity of $t$-path ideals of path graphs}

-In this section we study the regularity of the squarefree powers of the $t$-path ideal $I_{n,t}$ of path graph $P_n$.
-We give a combinatorial description for $\reg(R/I_{n,t}^{[k]})$ in terms of the induced matching number of $\Gamma_{n-kt,t}$.
+In this section, we study the regularity of the squarefree powers of the $t$-path ideal $I_{n,t}$ of path graph $P_n$.
+As the main result of this section, in Theorem~\ref{thm: equality regularity t-path ideals of path}, we provide a combinatorial description of $\reg(R/I_{n,t}^{[k]})$ in terms of the induced matching number of $\Gamma_{n-kt,t}$.
+To prove our main theorem, we first establish some preliminary results.

 First, we set some notations in order to prove the next lemma.
 If $\Delta$ is a simplicial complex and $F \in \F(\Delta)$, then

 Moreover, given a simplicial forest $\Delta$ with a good leaf order $F_r, \ldots, F_1$, we set $f_i= \prod_{x_j \in F_i}x_j$, $\Delta_i=\langle F_{i}, \ldots, F_r\rangle$ for each $i=1, \ldots, r$, and $J_i=(f_1, \ldots, f_{i-1})$, for $i=2, \ldots, r$.
 Furthermore, we set $J_1=(0)$.